 How giardiasis is spread

-There are lots of ways you can catch giardiasis, such as:
+There are lots of ways you can catch it, such as:

 - water getting in your mouth while swimming in places like lakes, rivers or swimming pools